vidursaigal/Obsidian-Notes/Video Notes/Single Cell Sequencing - Eric Chow (UCSF).md

 10x Genomics - very similar to dropseq except 90% of droplets had only one bead.
 Additionally, reverse transcription happened within the droplets.
 Can sequence up to 25,000 cells in each of the lanes of the chip.
 Each chip has 8 lanes on it.

+Microwells - BD Rhapsody!, very small wells that cells fall into, then lyse and do the needed reactions

+Combinatorial Indexing -